jfwalker/ExaminingPhylogenomics/README.md

 **IngroupOrthologyAnalysis.csv**: This is the results of if there were any red flags noticed in the positions of the genomes assuming they were ingroups.
 The file is delimited as: GeneName (from folder specified), gene name with genomes (in TempOrthoFolder), whether a red flag appeared based on the placement of those genomes, what the reason for the flag is or is not.

 **gene_conversion.csv**: This is a comma separated file of what your gene names were in the folder vs. what they are now

+**Conversion.csv**: This is what the gene names were in the input genome file vs. what they are in the Genome.fa file.

+**Genome.fa**: This is a file where the names have been converted.

 The folder is: